What Happens During the Event of an Alarm?

 Burglary (Entry, Motion, Glassbreak, Panic Button)

 When a burglary sensor is triggered (Entry, Motion, Glassbreak, or a Panic Button), our Monitoring Center is informed immediately.
-The monitoring service will attempt to reach your Primary Contacts to inform you of the alarm and determine whether the police should be dispatched.
-They'll ask for your Safe Word and if you wish to cancel dispatch (not send emergency authorities).
-Otherwise, the monitoring center will dispatch emergency authorities.
+The Monitoring Center will attempt to reach your Primary Contacts to inform you of the alarm and determine whether the police should be requested to the location of your system.
+They'll ask for your Safe Word and if you wish to cancel the request for dispatch (not send emergency services).
+Otherwise, the Monitoring Center will request the dispatch emergency services.
+If the Panic Button is configured to be silent (duress), you will not receive a text or phone call.
+Our Monitoring Center will request emergency services to be dispatched to your location without reaching out.

-Please note, giving the wrong Safe Word will result in dispatch.
+Please note, giving the wrong Safe Word will result in an immediate request for dispatch.
 You won't be told you got it wrong to protect anyone who may be under duress.
-Missing the phone calls to your Primary Contacts will also result in police dispatch.
+Missing the phone calls to your Primary Contacts will also result in a request for dispatch of emergency services.
 Make sure to save our Monitoring Center’s number (855-693-4911) to your phone, and allow SimpliSafe to bypass any Do Not Disturb or silenced features using the steps here.

-If no Primary Contacts are reached, police will be dispatched and our Monitoring Center will contact any Secondary Contacts you have set up to notify them that the police are on their way.
+If no Primary Contacts are reached, emergency services will be requested by our Monitoring Center, and the Monitoring Center will begin to contact any Secondary Contacts you have set up to notify them that the help is on the way.

 If an Entry-, Motion-, or Glassbreak-triggered alarm is disarmed within 30–60 seconds of the initial alarm signal, our monitoring service will consider this a false alarm.
-That means you will not receive a phone call and police will not be dispatched.
+That means you will not receive a phone call and emergency services will not be requested.

 Life Safety (Smoke and CO)

 When a Life Safety sensor is triggered (Smoke and CO), the Monitoring Center will only contact the first Primary Contact as time could be critical.
-The Safe Word is not required to cancel dispatch for a Smoke alarm, you just need to pick up the phone and tell them it is a false alarm.
+The Safe Word is not required to cancel a request for dispatch of emergency services for a Smoke alarm, you just need to pick up the phone and tell them it is a false alarm.
 For a CO alarm, two things will happen at once.
-You will be called, and emergency services will be dispatched to your location.
+You will be called, and emergency services will be requested to your location.
 Due to the serious and potentially life-threatening nature of Carbon Monoxide poisoning, there is no way to cancel CO alarms.

 If dispatch occurs for either Smoke or CO alarms, the Fire Department will be sent to the address of your system where the alarm was triggered.